HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

                                   (optional )         \_______ physical page ___/\__ page ofs ___/
 ```

 Address translation can be enabled separately for instruction and data address translation.
 If virtual address translation for the instruction or data access is disabled, the 32 bit offset portion represents a physical address.
-A virtual address with a segment portion of zero will directly address the the physical memory, i.e the virtual adress offset is the physical address.
+A virtual address with a segment portion of zero will directly address physical memory, i.e the virtual address offset is the physical address.
 In a single CPU implementation, the physical address is the memory address.
 The maximum memory size is 4 Bbytes, unless memory banks are supported.
 Within a multi-CPU arrangement, the physical address can be augmented with a CPU ID which allows a set of CPUs share their physical range.

 ### Access Control